worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ---

 Saturday was overcast, threatening rain.
-Sarah drove to Altadena with her notebooks in a backpack.
+Liv drove to Altadena with her notebooks in a backpack.
 Three of them now, filled with data tables, graphs, calculations.
 She felt like a student going to a thesis defense.

 Reeves' house was small and cluttered.
 Books everywhere—shelves overflowing, stacks on the floor, piles on the kitchen table.
 The living room had been converted into an office with two desks, an amateur radio setup, and what looked like parts of a disassembled oscilloscope.